No offense, but the Utah football doesn't seem to have much lately — offense, that is.

 As for the play-calling, Schramm said, "When you're not as experienced, you tend to feel like you're underachieving, so you press a little more.
-We've got to overcome that."31 comments on this story
+We've got to overcome that."

 The good news for the Utes is that they are playing two of the MWC's worst teams over the next two weeks, and both games are at home.
 This may give them the chance to get some of the offensive bugs worked out before the big game on Nov.
 14 in Fort Worth against No. 6-ranked TCU.